JDDev0/lang/README.md

   - "$LANG\_COMPILER\_VERSION" was removed and replaced with "$LANG\_VERSION"
   - "func.isCompilerVersionNewer()" was removed and replaced with "func.isLangVersionNewer()"
   - "func.isCompilerVersionOlder()" was removed and replaced with "func.isLangVersionOlder()"
+  - "func.exec()" can access variables defined in the caller's data map